GPUOpen-Drivers/llpc/docs/DdnPartialPipelineCompile.md

 *   Spill table doesn’t support user data remapping.

 ## Compile SPIR-V shader with Auto-Layout Pipeline Layout
-When build partial pipleine is enabled, we will try to build partial pipeline with auto layout pieline layout in vkCreateShaderModule.
+When build partial pipeline is enabled, we will try to build partial pipeline with auto layout pieline layout in vkCreateShaderModule.
 To check whether shader hash is compatible with auto-layout pipeline, we need modify exist hash algorithm for descriptor layout, only active resource nodes are included, and the offset of root node should be ignored.
  Beside this, color buffer format should be mapped to export format during hash calculation and apply to common path.
 The compile result of auto-layout pipeline isn’t stored in any Vulkan API object, it only affects the content of internal shader cache.

 To avoid increase the time in vkCreateShaderModule, build partial pipeline will be dispatch to a worker thread.
-Which is similar with async shader module, we create a PartialPipline class, in its Execute() method, we constract pipeline info by using previous exposed resource info, and then compile it.
+Which is similar with async shader module, we create a PartialPipline class, in its Execute() method, we construct pipeline info by using previous exposed resource info, and then compile it.
 ```
 // =====================================================================================================================
 // Implementation of a async partial pipeline